 If your property is a flat, or a leasehold house, it’s likely you’ll need to get consent from the freeholder to let the property.
 This is technically sub-letting under the lease with the freeholder.

 Consequently, it’s really important to check your lease to see what your obligations are.
 I had to obtain freeholder consent to let from RMG, the property manager of the development my flat was on using the above form.
 It cost £60 in 2019 and was purely an administrative exercise.
-This is one of the downsides of owning leasehold property on a development.
+This is one downside of owning leasehold property on a development.
+However, the Leasehold and Freehold Reform Bill is currently going through parliament, which promises to improve the rights of leaseholders.

 Tip 4: Carry out landlord safety checks